Semantic Segmentation in Satellite Hyperspectral Imagery by Deep Learning: Methodological Background

-We employ ``The Sea-Land-Cloud-Labeled Dataset'' \cite{justo2023open}, publicly accessible at \url{https://ntnu-smallsat-lab.github.io/hypso1_sea_land_clouds_dataset}.
-The dataset comprises pixel-level labels for 25 million pixels across 38 scenes captured by HYPSO-1, where each HS image has spatial dimension of 956 x 684 pixels.
-Each pixel, with ground resolution of approximately 100 m x 600 m in the across- and along-track directions \cite{grotte2021ocean, Bakken2023}, contains a spectral signature of 120 channels covering the 400 to 800 nm range in the VNIR spectrum, with 5 nm spectral resolution.
-The dataset consists of diverse scenes from various environments and provides raw data and L1b calibrated radiance for comparison with other HS satellites.
-As for the ground-truth labels, the dataset includes expert pixel-level annotations for three classes: ``sea'', ``land'', and ``clouds'', which are basic categories due to the lack of on-site validation impeding the reliable labeling of more detailed oceanic and terrestrial subcategories.
-The dataset exhibits a slight class imbalance with 37.01\% pixels representing sea, 40.14\% representing land, and 22.85\% representing clouds/overexposed areas.
+We perform experiments on three datasets.
+The first one is the Sea-Land-Cloud-Labeled Dataset from HYPSO-1 \cite{justo2023open}\footnote{\url{https://ntnu-smallsat-lab.github.io/hypso1_sea_land_clouds_dataset/}}.
+The dataset consists of pixel-level labels for 25 million pixels across 38 scenes captured by HYPSO-1, where each HS image has a spatial dimension of 956 $\times$ 684 pixels.
+Each pixel contains a spectral signature of 120 channels covering the 400 to 800 nm range in the visible and VNIR spectrum, with an approximate spectral resolution of 5 nm and a spatial resolution of approximately 100 m $\times$ 600 m in the across- and along-track directions \cite{grotte2021ocean, Bakken2023}.
+The dataset consists of diverse scenes from various environments and provides raw data and L1b calibrated radiance for comparison with other satellite missions.
+The dataset includes expert pixel-level annotations for three classes: \textit{sea}, \textit{land}, and \textit{clouds}.
+The data exhibits a slight class imbalance with 37.01\% pixels representing sea, 40.14\% representing land, and 22.85\% representing clouds/overexposed areas.